Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 ### Approach for proposal 1

 We found 3 approaches:
-* Modifying existing syntax
 * Using different syntax
 * Adding contextual indication

-In the examples bellow `A` is an interface and `b` is a property of type `A`.
+In the examples below `A` is an interface and `b` is a property of type `B`.

-#### I. Modifying Existing Syntax
+#### I. Using Different Syntax
-1. Adding a modificator to indicate new behaviour
+1. Adding a contextual keyword to indicate new behaviour
-    - `class B : A by val b`
+    - `class B : A by val b` (may be expected to declare a new property that stores `b`)
-    - `class B : A by volatile b`
+    - `class B : A by volatile b` (ambiguous meaning of `volatile`)
-1. Modifying the form of the delegation expression
-    - `class B : A by ::b`
-    - `class B : A by { b }`
-   (this would clash with existing delegations of functional types!)

-##### Pros
-* Compliments the existing feature
-* May be done without requiring deprecation of the old syntax

-##### Cons
-* We add a distinct, new, feature to the language
-* May require a deprecation strategy for for the old syntax
-* Allows for a given class to use a mix of the two behaviours

-#### II.
-Using Different Syntax
-1. Using a different keyword for class delegation
+1. Using a different keyword
     - `class B : A to b`
-1. Declaring delegation inside the class body
-    - `A { ... delegate A to b ... }`
-    - `A { ... implement A by b ... }`

 ##### Pros
 * Syntactically backward compatible
-* May be made as concise as the current syntax
-* It's clearer to the compiler and programmer which behaviour is expected.
+* It's clear to the compiler and programmer which behaviour is expected
-* Syntax differs from the property delegation syntax and stops confusing newcomers with a concept of delegation having two totally different use cases
+* In the case of [2], syntax differs from the property delegation syntax and doesn't highlight that those are similar concepts
+* Old syntax can be deprecated, if that's desired

 ##### Cons
-* We add a distinct, new, feature to the language
+* We add a new language feature, different than the old one
 * May require a deprecation strategy for for the old syntax
 * Allows for a given class to use a mix of the two behaviours (even if one is deprecated)
-* Syntax differs from the property delegation syntax and doesn't highlight that those are similar concepts

-#### III.
+#### II.
 Adding Contextual Indication
 This approach allows the programmer to indicate to the compiler that the class should have its interface delegates implemented using the new behaviour.
 To indicate this, an annotation should be used.
 For example, the following declaration can be added to the standard library (name TBD):